 How is the water distributed in the pot?

-The other force is gravity which forces the water to go down to the bottom of the pot.
+The other force is gravity, which forces the water to go down to the bottom of the pot.

-The importance of pot's size and shape
+The importance of the pot's size and shape

 All pots have a different layer of water saturation.
 A heavier soil made up of smaller particles results in a higher layer of water saturation, while a lighter soil with bigger particles will have a lower saturation level.